nhsuk/cookie-consent/README.md

 ### Methods

-`get...` Gets the status of the cookie consent for that type of cookie.
-Returns a boolean

 - `getPreferences()`
 - `getStatistics()`
 - `getMarketing()`

-`set...` Sets the status of the cookie consent for that type of cookie.
+These methods get the status of the cookie consent for that type of cookie.
-set methods should only be used in response to a user interaction accepting that type of cookie.
-Expects a boolean `value` argument.
+Returns a boolean.

+- `getConsented()`

+This method gets the status of whether the user has positively interacted with the banner.
+It is primarily used to hide the banner once consent has been given.

 - `setPreferences(value)`
 - `setStatistics(value)`
 - `setMarketing(value)`

+These methods set the status of the cookie consent for that type of cookie.
+set methods should only be used in response to a user interaction accepting that type of cookie.
+Expects a boolean `value` argument.

+- `setConsented(value)`

+This method is used to set the consent that the user has given.
+It should be set to true when the user has taken an action which gives their consent.
+It should not be used to make the banner appear again for a user, as that is handled by the expiry date of the cookie.

 ### Properties